Nepal and Tibet – 15 Days

 Tibetan Refugee Camps

-The Tibetan village Tashiling in the south and the Tashi Palkhel village in the north of Pokhara are renowned for the production and trade of woolen carpets and other handicrafts.
+The Tibetan camp Tashi Ling, which is behind Gupteshwor Cave, is renowned for the production and trade of woolen carpets and other handicrafts.
 The original Tibetan settlers in this region migrated to Nepal in the ‘50s.
 Overnight at Hotel.

 Day 07 - Drive to Sarankot for sunrise and mountain Views, then continue onto Chitwan National Park by private Tourist Vehicle- 7 hrs.

 Early in the morning about 45 minutes’ drive with 25 minutes hike take us to the top of Sarangkot to see the best sunrise and close views of many mountains like Annapurna range, Dhauligiri, Fishtail including views of the beautiful the Pokhara Valley and Phewa lake.
 After we have some breakfast at Sarangkotit’s a 15-minute walk down and 45 minutes’ drive take to the hotel in Pokhara.
 From there we continue our drive to Chitwan National Park.

 (Breakfast, Lunch and Dinner Included)

 Day 08 - Activities in the Chitwan National Park

 An early morning wakeup call followed by tea/coffee.
 The early morning tour provides you one of the best times to see the wildlife at its best with bird watching, jeep safari and jungle walk.

 After breakfast a 45-minute walk through the grassland and forest upstream of the Narayani River.
 Climb aboard the local boats to observe crocodiles along the banks while floating back to the camp to enjoy lunch.
 Late afternoon a guide will take you for a jeep safari and jungle walk, visit the observation tower, nature walk with boat ride, back to the camp and have dinner.
 Overnight at a Resort.

 (Breakfast, Lunch and Dinner Included)